Cosmic Egg Creation

+The wonder of Creation, as well as other unexplained phenomena, see for example Sun Journey, recorded in Negev Desert rock art.
+Such a grandiose event captivated the ancient mind thus inventing various schemes for the world beginning.
 The mind can’t accept the unknown and how creation occurred is just one of them.
 No one witnessed creation but multiple versions existed in the ancient world as if they were witnessed by many wise men.
 Although these cosmogonic accounts originated in different cultures they share similar elements that over time even diffused into each other.
-These multiple creation motifs include symbols of primeval chaos, wind, water, all primary nature forces essential for life.
 In the region of Egypt, in Hermopolis a provincial capital in Old Kingdom 2500BC, and in Canaan (see Canaanite Creation), a myth circulated that creation spontaneously occurred from a Cosmic Egg, an ancient logic since the egg contains all the ingredients needed to create new life.

 Creation Myth Symbols

 In many cosmogenic myths, creation emerges from chaos transformed into order by the godly powers that intervene to form life.
 Creation results in the fusion of life’s main elements: wind, earth, and water, all vital ingredients needed to sustain life.
 The Bible describes the conditions prior to creation, Genesis 1-2:…” darkness was over the deep, and the God Wind was hovering over the face of waters“.
+Darkness means the lower world and wind belongs to the upper world.
 A similar idea appears in Sumer’s epic story, Enuma Elish: “…When in the height heaven was not named, And the earth beneath did not yet bear a name, And the primeval Apsu, who begat them, And chaos, Tiamat, the mother of them both,- Their waters were mingled together...”.
 A Canaanite creation echo the same idea: “First was the upper air and lower air, these two were the first and from them, God World (Olamos) was created, he was the limit of reason”.

 Creation Rock Art deciphering

-The creation scene in Fig.1 contains all the elements playing a central role in this epic myth.
+The creation scene in Fig.1 contains all the elements mentioned playing a central role in this epic myth.
 It includes the Godly Wind, Earth, and Water.
-The symbols descriptions from left to right: The time wheel derived from the star’s rotation around the North Star creates the godly wind, the creator energy.
+The symbols descriptions in this rock art, from left to right: The time wheel derived from the star’s rotation around the North Star creates the godly wind or the creator energy.
 The Ibex, in the center, (see Ibex and Rock Art) represents the fertility god that holds the primeval water in his hollow belly shaped like a water container.
 To the ibex right, a man and a woman floating in the air.
-The woman seems torn from the man’s body, see the extrusion in the man ribs pointed by the woman’s hand, giving birth to an egg.
+The woman seems torn from the man’s body, see the extrusion in the man’s ribs pointed by the woman’s hand, giving birth to an egg.

-This creation myth combines two different regional myths containing all creative forces participating in the creation process.
+The swastika symbol used for many thousands of years in Asia.
+In Sanskrit language, it translates to “Well Being”.
+It also has been used by the Phoenician as a symbol of the Sun.
+This creation myth combines two different regional myths containing all the forces participating in the creation process.
 The left side reminds the Biblical man/woman creation story and the right side represents the idea of Canaanite Cosmic Egg Creation.
-The scene harmonious layout and the precise engraving resonate the spectator’s mind with awe about the beauty of creation.
+The scene’s harmonious layout and the precise engraving resonate the spectator’s mind with awe about the beauty of creation.